 (Added by the DepositAuth amendment.)

 Deposit Authorization is an optional account setting in the XRP Ledger.
-If enabled, Deposit Authorization blocks all transfers from strangers, including transfers of XRP and issued currencies.
+If enabled, Deposit Authorization blocks all transfers from strangers, including transfers of XRP and tokens.
 An account with Deposit Authorization can only receive value in two ways:

 - From accounts it has preauthorized.

 - By sending a transaction to receive the funds.
 For example, an account with Deposit Authorization could finish an Escrow that was initiated by a stranger.

 By default, new accounts have DepositAuth disabled and can receive XRP from anyone.

 Financial services regulations and licenses may require that a business or entity must know the sender of all transactions it receives.
 This presents a challenge on a decentralized system like the XRP Ledger where participants are identified by pseudonyms which can be freely generated and the default behavior is for any address to be able to pay any other.